Starias22/cpp-revision/basics/hello_world/hello_world.md

 ### Overview

-This is our first c++ programm, a programm to get started with c++ programming languague.
-It is the basic c++ programm that just prints the message "Hello, world!" to the console output.
+This is our first C++ programm, a programm to get started with C++ programming languague.
+It is the basic C++ programm that just prints the message "Hello, world!" to the console output.

-copy paste the content of the hello_word file and follow the instructions above to run it
+copy paste the content of the [ hello_world file ](https://github.com/Starias22/cpp-revision/tree/main/basics/hello_world/ "Hello world programm")  and follow the instructions above to run it.

 ### Run the programm
 To run that programm, if you have g++ installed, you need to follow two steps